-Recommendations for treating JIA-associated uveitis published
+Recommendations for managing JIA-associated uveitis published

 JIA “is the most common rheumatic disease in children and uveitis is possibly its most devastating extra-articular manifestation,” say the guideline authors, led by Athimalaipet Ramanan (University of Bristol, UK).